American Medical Group Association: Diabetes: Together 2 Goal Campaign

 Together 2 Goal was a three-year, national campaign created by the AMGA Foundation, with the goal of measurably improving the outcome of care for patients in the United States with type 2 diabetes, by 2019.
 Over 100 medical groups, non-profits, health systems, and corporations, including the American Diabetes Association, American Association of Diabetes Educators, Novo Nordisk, Inc., and Geisinger Health participated in this campaign.

 Group Practice Journal

 Group Practice Journal (GPJ) is a healthcare-based professional trade magazine, publishing six times each year.
 GPJ focuses on the topics of practice management, business operations, executive leadership, public policy, information technology & cybersecurity and finance.
 GPJ relies heavily on crowd-sourced content.

-Council of Accountable Physician Practices (CAPP)

-The Council of Accountable Physician Practices (CAPP) is a non-profit think tank affiliated with AMGA Foundation.
-CAPP conducts market research to understand how a medical group organizational model affects healthcare outcomes.
-The findings of CAPP's research showcase a strongly favorable disposition towards the accountable care model.